 1. Turn off the Rockland_Elements group layer.
 This group contains the Esri logo and data copyright information.
 You’ll work that into some credit text later.

 2. Select the Labels group layer and in the Properties pane, change the font.
 I recommend Candara Bold 11 pt.

 3. Select the background group layer to the bottom and give it a fill color.
 I used the blueish-gray #99ABB1.

-4. Select the Other path and the coastline path.
+4. Select the background path and the coastline path.
 Use the Pathfinder Divide tool to split the rectangle into two parts—one for land and one for water.

 5. In the Layers list, expand the Watershed Boundaries layer to find the shapes you just made.

 6. Name the two new Paths Ocean and Land and delete the remaining path.